Blendify/blender-manual/blender_docs/manual/files/import_export/collada.rst

 .. note:: Important Things to Remember

-   - Object and data block names are constrained to 21 characters (bytes).
+   - Object and data-block names are constrained to 21 characters (bytes).
    - UV layer names are constrained to 32 characters (bytes).
    - Only armature animation on mesh, single skin controller.
    - No support for modifiers yet.